 The preferred option has been chosen to improve freight efficiency on the Newell Highway, reduce traffic congestion and provide an additional route during flood events.
 It will assist in easing congestion in Dubbo when needed most.

-The new 545 metre bridge will connect the western shore of the Macquarie River to River Street, travelling over the flood plain west of the river.
+The 660 metre bridge will connect the western side of the Macquarie River to River Street, travelling over the flood plain west of the river.
 The New Dubbo Bridge project will also include:

 - New and upgraded intersections at Thompson Street, Whylandra Street, and the Newell Highway